Medici Archive Project: History and development

-During the past four years, MAP’s trajectory has radically changed.
+During the past years, MAP’s trajectory has radically changed.
 Rather than serving as a provider of primary sources to restricted academic audiences, MAP set out to become a research institution with the mission of actively generating scholarly discourse and embracing disparate dimensions of scholarly experience.
 At the center of this operation has been MAP’s online platform, BIA, funded by the Andrew W. Mellon Foundation.
 Fully online since 2013, BIA provides access to an unparalleled range of digitized early modern material.
 As of 2015, this material comprises over 24,000 transcribed documentary records, 18,000 biographical entries, 87,000 geographical and topographical tags, and over 300,000 digitized images from 292 volumes of the Mediceo del Principato.
 Aside from providing a faster and more user-friendly interface for document entry, BIA has enabled scholars from all over the world, not only to view digitized images of archival documents, but also to enter transcriptions, provide scholarly feedback, and exchange comments in designated forums, all within BIA’s academic community of over 2400 international scholars, students, and enthusiasts who daily engage with one another, with the ever-increasing number of uploaded digitized documents, and with the staff and fellows of the Medici Archive Project.

 In keeping with its evolving role as a research institute, MAP has committed itself to educating the scholars of the future.
 As such, MAP now administers a successful educational program, with seven semester-long online paleography courses taught since 2009.
 With over one hundred students having completed these online courses, MAP is now expanding and improving its course offering with new courses currently being prepared for MAP’s syllabus this Fall.
 These courses will make use of MAP’s new education module for paleography on BIA, recently developed with funding from the Andrew W. Mellon Foundation, which will allow students and teachers an even more interactive educational experience while working with freshly digitized archival material, much of which is unpublished.